diku-dk/futhark-website/blog/2024-07-17-opencl-cuda-hip.md

 description: A performance comparison of Futhark's three GPU backends, including the reasons for the differences.
 ---

-The Futhark compiler supports GPU backends that are equivalent in functionality and (in principle) also in performance.
+The Futhark compiler supports three GPU backends that are equivalent in functionality and (in principle) also in performance.
 In this post I will investigate to which extent this is true.
 The results here are based on work I will be presenting at [FPROPER '24](https://icfp24.sigplan.org/home/fproper-2024) in September.